emu-rs/snes-apu/README.md

-# samurai-pizza-cats
+# snes-apu
-A SNES APU emulator and WIP SPC player.
+A Super Nintendo audio unit emulator.

 ## Description
 This is a highly-accurate emulator for the audio portion of the Super Nintendo.

-The emulator core is wrapped up in a command-line driver that can play SPC files:
+Included is an example that can play SPC files:

-`samurai-pizza-cats test/ferris-nu.spc`
+`cargo run --release --example spc_player -- test/ferris-nu.spc test/smashit.spc`

 The audio unit is made up of a few major parts:
 - A CPU (SPC700 core), which is 100% cycle-accurate and _shouldn't_ contain any bugs (unless some slipped in during the port)